whitneyburton/portfolios/students/1708-back/young-jung/20170922-young-jung-mod1.md

 failure wasn't due to lack of effort more I felt comfortable with the decision to go into 1708.
 My goal from the start of the module was to learn to code, to go from completing zero projects in 1706 to proving that I could learn to code in 1708.
-I feel that I have been successful in my goal, through me effort and the help of others who offered their time to me I feel that I now have a good grasp of Ruby syntax and style and can code.
+I feel that I have been successful in my goal, through my effort and the help of others who offered their time to me I feel that I now have a good grasp of Ruby syntax and style and can code.